vinpatel/intentaware/content/_index.md

 +++
-description = "End to End Data Platform, that Collects, Curates, Analyzes and Acts on Data in Milliseconds on any Device" title = "Maximizing Value of Data " draft = false
+description = "Simplified MarTech Cloud Platform, that delivers the right message to the right person at the right time." title = "Treat Each Customer as a VIP " draft = false

 +++